snz20/carnelian/readme.txt

         Generates abundance estimates of functional terms.
 Looks for predicted labels for each sample in its own sub-directory in in_dir and sample mapping information and average protein length per label in mapping_file and gs_file respectively.
+Please note that, the sample ids must not start with digits.

         Outputs raw counts and effective counts matrices in out_dir.